botfront/botfront/botfront/docs/guide/getting-started/cli.md

 # Useful CLI commands

-Botfront comes with a command line interface to manage your projects.
+Botfront comes with a command line interface (CLI) to manage your projects.
 You can start the CLI by running `botfront` in your terminal.
-It will open a contextual menu that should contain the options you need most of the time.
+It will open a contextual menu which contains the options you would need most of the time.

 ## Main commands